-I enjoy collaborating with Dr. Stephen Porder and Brooke Osborne (PhD Candidate).
+I enjoy collaborating with Dr. Stephen Porder and Brooke Osborne (former PhD student).
 As part of a larger group, we are investigating the role of tree phylogeny in influencing belowground processes.

 My ongoing collaboration with Drs.
 Greg Asner and Chris Balzotti (Postdoctoral Researcher) has been with the larger group investigating the role of tree phylogeny in influencing belowground processes.
 Their insights into remote sensing and how it can be used in ecology has been incredibly valuable.

 SULLIVAN LAB, UNIVERSITY OF NEVADA - RENO

 Dr. Ben Sullivan was my first scientific mentor while I was an undergraduate at Northern Arizona University and I continue to collaborate with him today.
 We work on a range of projects, including the response of nutrient acquisition strategies to plot scale fertilization in a lowland tropical rain forest, and nutrient dynamics across pan tropical secondary forest succession.

 Working with Drs.
 Alan Townsend and Phil Taylor (Mad Agriculture) has been and continues to be such a pleasure.
 As part of a larger group, we are investigating the role of tree phylogeny in influencing belowground processes.
 Their big picture ideas and input on my dissertation research has made my work stronger and more ecologically sound.

 Dr. Ylva Lekberg, a mycologist at MPG Ranch, has been an instrumental contributor to my dissertation research.
 She pushes me to be a critical thinker and makes my work stronger.